 With today's robust and compact technology, trade show exhibitors don't need a large area or expensive gear to do this.
 Even a tabletop 10 x 10 foot booth with some iPad tablets or displays can serve as a "people magnet" with a multimedia quiz contest.

-According to game show and quiz software expert Tom Bodine of Bodine Training Games (gameshowpresenter.com), having a game show in at your trade show booth generates exhibit floor buzz and pulls in conference traffic.
+According to game show and quiz software expert Tom Bodine who publishes gameshowpresenter.com, having a game show in at your trade show booth generates exhibit floor buzz and pulls in conference traffic.

 "People love fun and they are drawn to it.
 By wrapping your marketing message and key points in a fun format, you literally challenge people to remember details of your products or services," Bodine said.